Home » 2016

 Parties of two, three, or four chatted, the conversational template of those who do this at least once a week.
 Andy was alone but not even remotely lonely, though it may have looked otherwise to anyone who noticed — which no one did.
 For this was a date, a border-line tryst (he hoped) with someone new at the office.
 After ten minutes passed, then twenty, hope morphed into melancholy.

 Then, at his shoulder, there was someone, cup in hand, looking for a place to sit.
 “Please,” Andy found himself saying, “Sit here.
 I feel guilty hogging a table for four.”
 The guy sat down.

 “Someone was supposed to meet me.
 Guess I’ve been stood up.”

 “I’m Chuck, by the way.
 Do you mind if I take off my jacket?” he said, standing.
 “It’s stuffy in here.”

-He was about six feet tall; chest somewhere between pecs and not-pecs, though you couldn’t tell which way they were tending.
+He was about six feet tall; chest somewhere between pecs and not-pecs, though you couldn’t tell which way they were trending.
 As he put the jacket on the back of the chair, Andy gaped.
 A pair of translucent wings unfolded from Chuck’s back, mosaics of iridescent brown and grey; more moth than butterfly.
 They emerged from parallel slits on the back of Chuck’s T-shirt — how did he put that on? — and, now fully unfurled, extended above his head and below the buttocks.
 A barista calling out an order broke Andy’s concentration; his eyes darted from side to side, wondering why he was the only person in a crowded restaurant surprised at the presence of a fairy.
 Yes, a stout six-foot male with late-in-the-day stubble, resembling a middle-aged biker, but nonetheless a fairy.
 He expected a guest appearance by Edmund Spencer or Rod Serling to make the appropriate introductions